DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 )
 ```

 Geometry columns are automatically parsed from WKT strings into [Shapely](https://shapely.readthedocs.io/) geometry objects.
 You can use them directly with Shapely operations or convert to a GeoDataFrame:

 DataType.GEOMETRY must not be combined with other data types.
-Since Cadenza users can select attributes that are linked to a geometry attribute, mixing data types would
-create ambiguity about whether the intended output is the geometry object or the linked non-geometry attribute.
+Since disy Cadenza users can select attributes that are linked to a geometry attribute, mixing data types would create ambiguity about whether the intended output is the geometry object or the linked non-geometry attribute.
 Other data types may be mixed freely, but processing them may require inspecting their actual data type.

 ```python